 A closer look at the lasting mark left by Roberto Clemente—a timeline of influence.

-Roberto Clemente was a celebrated Puerto Rican baseball player who played for the Pittsburgh Pirates for 18 seasons.
-Known for his exceptional fielding and hitting, he won 12 Gold Glove Awards and was a 15-time All-Star.
-Tragically, he died in a plane crash in December 1972 while delivering aid to earthquake victims in Nicaragua.
-His humanitarian efforts and extraordinary baseball career led to his posthumous induction into the National Baseball Hall of Fame in 1973, making him the first Caribbean and second Latin American player to receive this honor.
-Clemente is remembered as a baseball icon and a symbol of compassion and social responsibility.
+Roberto Clemente was a celebrated Puerto Rican baseball player for the Pittsburgh Pirates, playing 18 MLB seasons.
+Known for his exceptional skill as a right fielder and humanitarian efforts, he tragically died in a plane crash in December 1972 while delivering aid to earthquake victims in Nicaragua.
+His death prompted the National Baseball Hall of Fame to waive its waiting period, and he was posthumously inducted in 1973.
+Clemente was the first Caribbean player and second Hispanic player to receive this honor, cementing his legacy as a baseball icon and a symbol of selfless service.

-On March 20, 1973, the Baseball Writers' Association of America held a special election for the Baseball Hall of Fame and posthumously elected Clemente, waiving the waiting period, with 92.7% of the votes.
+On March 20, 1973, the Baseball Writers' Association of America held a special election and voted to waive the waiting period for Clemente, posthumously electing him into the Baseball Hall of Fame with 92.7% of the votes.

-In 1973, Major League Baseball renamed the Commissioner's Award to the Roberto Clemente Award, awarded annually to a player with outstanding baseball skills and community involvement.
+In 1973, Major League Baseball renamed the Commissioner's Award to the Roberto Clemente Award, given annually to a player with outstanding baseball skills and community involvement.

 In 1973, President Richard Nixon posthumously honored Clemente with the Presidential Citizens Medal, and Congress honored him with the Congressional Gold Medal.

-In 1973, Roberto Clemente was posthumously inducted into the National Baseball Hall of Fame.
-He was the first Caribbean player to be inducted.
+In 1973, after his death, Roberto Clemente was posthumously inducted into the National Baseball Hall of Fame.
+He was the first player from the Caribbean to receive this honor.

 In 1973, the Coliseo Roberto Clemente opened in San Juan.

-In 1974, the Harlem River State Park in Morris Heights, The Bronx, New York City, was renamed Roberto Clemente State Park.
+In 1974, the Harlem River State Park in The Bronx, New York City, was renamed Roberto Clemente State Park in his honor.

-On August 17, 1984, the United States Postal Service issued a Roberto Clemente postal stamp.
+On August 17, 1984, the United States Postal Service issued a Roberto Clemente postal stamp designed by Juan Lopez-Bonilla, featuring Clemente wearing a Pittsburgh Pirates baseball cap with a Puerto Rican flag.

-In 1994, the Pirates erected a statue in memory of Clemente at Three Rivers Stadium.
+In 1994, a statue in memory of Clemente was erected at Three Rivers Stadium just before the MLB All-Star Game.

-In 1999, Clemente was ranked number 20 on The Sporting News list of the 100 Greatest Baseball Players.
+In 1999, Clemente was ranked number 20 on The Sporting News list of the 100 Greatest Baseball Players, the highest-ranking Latin American and Caribbean player.

 In 2000, Estadio Roberto Clemente opened in Carolina.

-In 2001, the Clemente statue was moved to PNC Park when it opened.
+In 2001, the statue originally at Three Rivers Stadium was moved to PNC Park when it opened.

 In 2002, 30 years after his death, Major League Baseball proclaimed September 15 as "Roberto Clemente Day".